druid-io/druid-io.github.io/docs/latest/tutorials/tutorial-ingestion-spec.md

 Let's start with an empty `dataSchema` and add fields to it as we progress through the tutorial.

-Create a new file called `ingestion-tutorial-index.json` in `quickstart/` with the following contents:
+Create a new file called `ingestion-tutorial-index.json` under `examples` with the following contents:

 ```json
 "dataSchema" : {}